My Course Isn’t Selling Enough. What Gives?!

 Again, that is based on a cold traffic average so yours could be different but the question is still the same…

-2. Are your leads the right leads for your course?
+2. Are they the right people (leads) for your course?

-This is where we need to do a quick check in WHO your leads are.
+This is where we need to do a quick check in WHO your people (leads) are.

-If you have recently pivoted your business, have made a huge messaging and/or offer change, the leads you have may no longer be the right leads for you.
+If you have recently pivoted your business, have made a huge messaging and/or offer change, the people (leads) you have may no longer be the right ones for you.

 When this happens, you need to go through an audience rebuilding phase before selling your course.